 |Hartford-West Hartford-East Hartford, CT||$90,000||230|

-Physical & Coaching Education Graduate Masters Programs in Minnesota
+Popular Schools with Masters in Physical and Coaching Programs in Minnesota

 |Elementary/Secondary Physical Education||Minnesota State University – Mankato||MS|

 Specific certification requirements vary from state to state, however, all states require that teachers in public schools be licensed or certified in the specific grade level that they will teach.
 Usually, the requirements include:

 - Supervised experience in teaching, such as student teaching